 Our Training Suggestion: Emergency Action Plan

 14. The safety problem: Cousin Jeff puts his foot through the TV screen after his football team loses AGAIN on national TV (note: this particular issue is most often experienced by fans of the Detroit Lions–Go Lions!
 Roar!
-Beat the Vikings!).
+Beat the Bears!).

 I’m pretty sure this is our year!
 Hope springs eternal in “The Dirty D.”

 Enjoy this post?
 If so, you might like some of our other “special” training recommendation posts too, including:

 - Zombie Safety Training

 - Workforce Training Suggestions from TV Series “Breaking Bad“